Catherine Keener biography

 Eisenstadt, who was casting the 1986 Rob Lowe-Demi Moore vehicle About Last Night at the time,

 gave Keener a bit part in the film (the waitress who starts a drinking contest between Lowe and

 Jim Belushi).
 Keener's one line earned her a Screen Actors' Guild card.
 Shortly after, Eisenstadt passed away.

 Work began to trickle in: A pilot for the CBS series The Alan King Show, a few episodes of the

-Pat Morita cop show O'Hara, low-budget flicks like Curse of the Corn People and Survival Quest.
+Pat Morita cop show O'Hara, and the low-budget flick Survival Quest.
 On the set of the latter, she met actor Dermot Mulroney, whom she eventually married and with whom she shares a son, Clyde.
 The experience on O'Hara, however, was so humbling, it made Keener go back to school to study acting professionally.

 The drought ended with more TV work, including an episode of Seinfeld and small roles in feature